 Understanding a sampling pad

-A sampling pad works just as the name suggests, to sample sounds.
-The Roland SPD-SX, for instance, allows you to trigger audio-tunes by hitting the pad.
+A sampling pad works just as the name suggests, to sample.
+For instance, it allows you to trigger audio-tunes by hitting the pad.
 It also carries a few external triggers you can use as specific moments.

-When you are identifying the sample, you can pick an old-school vintage snare crack, for instance, which triggers the sounds of a real snare.
-But there is more to it than just percussion sounds.
+When you are identifying the sample, you can pick an old-school vintage snare crack, for instance, which triggers the sounds, including a real snare.
 For instance, a player can trigger a vocal hook, a looped piano phrase, or upload a recorded neighing of a horse.

 A sampling pad is used by drummers to augment their drum kits (electronic or acoustic).